estrangedwriter/shopping_list-mobile-app-react-native/README.md

 2. Link additional dependencies such as UI libraries to the source directory of the application. https://github.com/oblador/react-native-vector-icons#android

+3. Use the following commands in the src directory to start the app:
+>npx react-native start
-3. >npx react-native start \n>npx react-native run-android
+>npx react-native run-android

-  Please let me know if the app has trouble to run.
+  Please let me know if you are having trouble getting the app to run.